 Brief Overview of Speechling

-Speechling is a pronunciation app that helps you improve your pronunciation in English, French, Spanish, Chinese, Russian and German.
+Speechling is a pronunciation app that helps you improve your pronunciation in English, Japanese, Italian French, Spanish, Chinese, Russian.
+German, Portuguese and Korean.

 You can get 35 sentences reviewed per month as a free user, but you'll have to upgrade to their 19.99/mo plan to log your progress, get unlimited reviews and full access to all 6 languages at once.